An Overview of the Process

 Additional requirements in community health assessments and planning are found in Department of Health Services Administrative Rules Chapter DHS 140.04.
 (PDF, 51 KB)

-To guide the discussion, a tool some have found helpful is the Healthiest Wisconsin 2020 (HW2020).
-The Community Health Assessment is framed around the 12 health focus areas of HW2020 including information on local, state, and national morbidity, mortality, health behavior, social, and economic indicators.
+To guide the discussion, a tool some have found helpful is the state health plan, Healthiest Wisconsin 2020 (HW2020).
+The Community Health Assessment is framed around the 12 health focus areas of HW2020, including information on local, state, and national morbidity, mortality, health behavior, social, and economic indicators.
 Community data is compared to the national Healthy People 2020 and HW2020 goals.

 A team of community representatives is formed to:

-- Review health conditions and their modifiable risk factors which impact community residents.
+- Review health conditions and their modifiable risk factors that affect community residents.

-- Identify community strengths and resources which can be built upon to address given health conditions.
+- Identify community strengths and resources that can be built upon to address given health conditions.

 - Develop goals, measurable objectives, and implementation strategies to address the top health priorities.